 Every business has its unique recovery challenges.
 Some are fortunate to have cash reserves that allow them to avoid reducing staff or making significant changes while many others are facing the real possibility of shutting down.
-The BC Chamber has built this Business Readiness Tool to allow employers to plot their current position or situation and find resources pertinent to your situation.

-Once you have determined your position click on the coloured tile that best describes your situation - you'll be directed to resources and information that may help.
+The BC Chamber has built this Business Readiness Tool to allow you to plot your current position and find resources pertinent to your situation.
+Once you have determined your position, click on the coloured tile that best describes your situation - you'll be directed to resources and information that may help.